-The practice had not had any complaints.
-The provider told us they would take complaints and concerns seriously and responded to them appropriately to improve the quality of
+The registered manager took complaints and concerns seriously and responded to them appropriately to improve the quality of care.

 The provider had a policy providing guidance to staff on how to handle a complaint.
+The practice information leaflet explained how to make a complaint.